A list of characters in Far Cry 4.

 - For the Evulz: Especially prominent in his intrusive radio calls to Ajay, where he casually or gleefully remarks on his many excessive atrocities, such as having a chef killed because you didn't enjoy your meal.
 Later, after revealing his tragic past to Ajay, he freely admits that he would have become a murderous tyrant with or without his trauma because he enjoys it.

-- Freudian Excuse: Defied in the game as Pagan Min's daddy issues don't justify him taking over a country.
-Played with at the end when Pagan Min reveals the majority of the violence and bloodshed he committed was because the Golden Path murdered his infant daughter.
-Subverted, because Pagan Min admits he wanted to do it and was using her death as an excuse.
+- Freudian Excuse Is No Excuse: Pagan Min's daddy issues don't justify him taking over a country.
+He does this to himself at the end when Pagan Min reveals the majority of the violence and bloodshed he committed was because the Golden Path murdered his infant daughter, only to admit that he wanted to do it and was using her death as an excuse.

-- The Generalissimo: He's a military dictator of a third-world nation complete with all the requisite stereotypes, including brutal oppression of his people and a Cult of Personality.
+- The Generalissimo: He's a military dictator of a third-world nation whose rule is primarily defined by pointlessly brutal oppression of the populace and a Cult of Personality.

 - HeelFace Door-Slam: Ajay's mother was going to change Pagan for the better, however, after their child Lakshmana was murdered by Mohan, it results in Pagan wanting to remain the evil dictator, perhaps making him even worse then he was before.